nonbots/launch/core/JS170/03-intro-to-http/HTTPnotes.md

         - connection - type of connection
     - respond: offers more infornation, meta data, about the resource being sent back.
         - content - encoding: type of encoding used on the data
-        - sevrver - server name
+        - server - server name
         - location - notify client of new resource location
         - content-type: type of data the response contains.